So How Did Fix My Hog Come About?

 We welcome Mike Roen to Fix My Hog.
 Mike has been turning wrenches since an early age.
 He is an accomplished motorcycle racer, technician and has owned his own shop for over 15 years.
 He turns wrenches on Harleys everyday and has agreed to share his experiences with us.
 Watch an interview with Mike here.

-He wrenches, he plays in a band, he goes to welding school(just landed an aerospace job) and still finds time to ride.
+He wrenches, he plays in a band, graudated welding school, started his fabrication shop, Fifth Street Customs, and still finds time to ride.
 Nate Beck will be stopping by from time to time to update us on riding apparel, local rides and cool stuff.

 Tommy Creal is the CEO of High Compression Garage & Chopper College.
 Tom has been fabricating, repairing and building industry leading motorcycles since the ripe age of 16, and was formally trained at the American Motorcycle Institute and in metal fabrication and welding at various schools.
 Tom leaped into the industry after developing Chopper College, a 3-day boot camp school geared towards hobbyists, professionals and mechanics.
 During his venture with Chopper College, he joined Allstate Insurance as their spokesman for motorcycle insurance and took to the road with his custom motorcycles.
 He taught classes at over 40 tour stops in just two years.
 After Chopper College, Tom focused on developing advanced motorcycles with modern day technology.
 He developed the first e85 motorcycle and constructed a sustainable bio-fiber (eco-cycle) with joining partners from the province of Manitoba.
 After sharing his talents coast to coast for ten years, Tom opened another shop to build custom handcrafted motorcycles.
 Tom’s clients include our former Vice President Joe Biden, the Minnesota Wild, and Fortune 50 Companies.
 Tom is committed to bringing new products to the market for all riders and continues to build his nationally recognized high-end motorcycles.